 In the next section, I’ll explain how you can build a robust content strategy for your law firm website and reap compounding returns from your efforts.
 We’re majorly sharing our experience.

-As a law firm SEO agency, we publish multi-million words yearly for our clients.
-But this isn’t creative writing without any purpose — these articles generate leads for our clients and improve their site’s SEO performance.
-Here’s an example of the results of SEO content for one of our clients:
+Our agency publishes multi-million words yearly for our clients.
+But this isn’t creative writing without any purpose — these articles generate leads for our clients and improve their site’s organic traffic.
+Here’s an example of the results for one of our clients:

 Disclaimer: If your firm is looking for a quick influx of leads, we recommend hiring our legal PPC services.
 Content marketing and law firm SEO take time.
 Typically, Google warms up to a website in about six months or more, depending on many factors, including the competition in your market.